DHC: Complaints Policy

 3.1 DHC will comply with legislation and regulatory requirements in dealing with complaints

-and will ensure that complaints are addressed in line with the Localism Act 2011, Housing Act
+and will ensure that complaints are addressed in line with the Localism Act 2011,

-1996 (Schedule 2), Equality Act 2010, General Data Protection Act 2018.
-DHC is a member of the
+Housing Act 1996 (Schedule 2), Equality Act 2010, General Data Protection Act 2018.

-Ombudsman Scheme whose Complaint Handling Code became statutory on 1 April 2024.
+members of the Housing Ombudsman Scheme whose Complaint Handling Code

-This means that all registered social landlords are obliged by law to follow its requirements.
+became statutory on 1 April 2024.
+This means that all registered social landlords are

-complies with the complaints handling code 2024.
+complaints handling code 2024.

 3.2 The Co-operative may use its discretion when applying this policy under the Equality